 My photograph, “Steam” is on view at Denver’s D’Art Gallery from 9/28-10/22 as part of the Women’s Caucus for Art Colorado’s Atmosphere exhibit

-Coming soon: My poem “Home” and photograph “Lovely Lupines” will be included in “Tributaries” a collection of art and writing published by Twenty Bellows
+My poem “Home” and photograph “Lovely Lupines” has been included in “Tributaries” a collection of art and writing published by Twenty Bellows